marcinzh/skutek/MANUAL.md

 ### 3\.2\.
 Caveats

-There are caveats related to intersection types:
+There are some caveats related to intersection types:
 * Redundancies and reorderings shown in points 3, 4 and 5, may appear in error messages, when the *Effect Stack* of a *Computation* is inferred by Scala's compiler.
 It's ugly, but normal.

 * Occasionally, when using empty *Effect Stacks*, Scala compiler's linter may complain with message: